 From the point where he brings his legs round from the trailing position, only the foot he will stand up on shall touch the rope or the water surface.
-If the lifted foot touches either the rope or water before one-foot BSP is recognized, the start shall be downgraded to a front tumble-to-two if it meets the requirements of 1603(A)(5).
+If the lifted leg gains support of the rope or the lifted foot touches either the rope or water before one-foot BSP is recognized, the start shall be downgraded to a front tumble-to-two if it meets the requirements of 1603(A)(5).